openwallet-foundation/bifold-wallet/docs/design-guidelines/design guidelines.md

 ### Hierarchy
 [insert image of example of button hierarchy]

 The importance of a button can be determined by it's level of visibility and placement.
+Highly visible buttons that are strategically placed will allow people to quickly identify the next call-to-action and help complete their task/goal quicker.
+This helps reduce cognitive load (the mental effort of a user to process information).

 There is no agreement on the placement of primary and secondary buttons ex.
 "Okay" / "Cancel" versus "Cancel" / "Okay".
 It is important to be consistent.